jiminbae/veil/README.md

 7. Apply blur fallback when swap quality would be unreliable.
 8. Save output video, logs, and metadata.

+## Troubleshooting

+- `No target images found`: add at least one image whose filename starts with `target` under `models/veil/target/`.
+- `No valid target embeddings loaded`: the target image exists, but no face was detected.
+Try a clearer face image.
+- `Cannot open video`: check that the input video exists at `models/veil/videos/test.mp4`, or update `VIDEO_PATH` in `config.py`.
+- `Cannot read target image`: check `models/veil/virtual_face/fake_face.jpg`, or update `TARGET_IMAGE_PATH` in `config.py`.

 ## Notes

 - GPU execution is enabled by default through `device = "cuda"` in `config.py`.
 - ONNX Runtime uses the available provider stack, including TensorRT/CUDA when installed and available.
-- Model weights, local input assets, outputs, logs, and metadata are ignored by git.
+- Downloaded model weights, local input assets, outputs, logs, and metadata are ignored by git.
 - Use VEIL only with appropriate consent and for lawful, responsible video processing.

 ## Developers